-For the gifts of food and freedom
+For the gifts of food and freedom and hills to roam.
+For crimson sunsets and the Earth, our home.
+For the stars at night and gentle wind in trees, We thank You, Great Spirit, for all of these.

-And hills to roam

-For crimson sunsets

-For the earth, our home,

-For the stars at night

-And gentle wind in trees

-Thank you, Great Spirit, For all of these.

 Amen.

 Camp Lewallen